Campo Mourão: Touristic sights

-Biodiversity has an exuberant, a lake with 70 million cubic meters of water open to the practice of sports such as jet skiing, water skiing, boating, canoeing and recreational fishing.
-Moreover, it has a large forest area with summer houses.
+It has high biodiversity alongside its 70 million cubic meters of water, which are open to sports such as jet skiing, water skiing, boating, canoeing and recreational fishing.
+It also has a large forest area with summer houses.

-The Environmental Education Center is headquartered in this area, where he conducts lectures and accompanies visitors through the various tracks.

 Education

 Campo Mourão is considered a developed city despite being predominantly agricultural.
 There are five institutions of higher education and an institution of professional education in the city: